devopsdina/ocp-ipi-aws-install/README.md

 S3 is used to store metadata for each run of the `deploy-openshift` workflow, assuming the installer completes successfully.

+**DISCLAIMER**
+This repo is not meant to demonstrate best practices or extensibility.
+This repo is meant to show a low barrier to entry for automation in regards to deploying OpenShift with Windows Container support in AWS.

 ## Workflows
 ### `deploy-openshift.yml`